IBM-Cloud/terraform-provider-ibm/website/docs/r/kp_key.html.markdown

 * `encrypted_nonce` - (Optional, Forces new resource, string) The encrypted nonce value that verifies your request to import a key to Key Protect.
 This value must be encrypted by using the key material that you want to import to the service.
 To retrieve a nonce, use `ibmcloud kp import-token get`.
 Then, encrypt the value by running `ibmcloud kp import-token encrypt-nonce`.
 Only for imported root key.
 * `iv_value` - (Optional, Forces new resource, string) Used with import tokens.
 The initialization vector (IV) that is generated when you encrypt a nonce.
 The IV value is required to decrypt the encrypted nonce value that you provide when you make a key import request to the service.
 To generate an IV, encrypt the nonce by running `ibmcloud kp import-token encrypt-nonce`.
 Only for imported root key.
 * `force_delete` - (Optional, bool) If set to true, Key Protect forces deletion on a key that is protecting a cloud resource, such as a Cloud Object Storage bucket.
 The action removes any registrations that are associated with the key.
 Note: If a key is protecting a cloud resource that has a retention policy, Key Protect cannot delete the key.
 Default: false.
+    **NOTE**: Before doing terraform destroy if force_delete flag is introduced after provisioning keys, a terraform apply must be done before terraform destroy for force_delete flag to take effect.

 ## Attribute Reference